Aureliona1/Lite-Mapper/LearningTS.md

 **Important**: Do not confuse Visual Studio Code (free software), with Visual Studio (paid software).
 Visual Studio Code has a blue icon and Visual Studio has a purple icon.

 Download VSCode and go through the installation process.

+### Deno

+Deno is the TypeScript interpreter that Lite-Mapper uses.
+It is required in order to run TypeScript scripts.

+#### What is an interpreter

+You can skip straight to [Deno Installation](#installing-deno) if you already understand interpreters and compilers.
+Otherwise, read on.

+All

+#### Installing Deno

+### VSCode Extension